Menu

 Protoly Documentation

 Protoly is Medic Tech's protocol builder for advanced materials research.
-It standardizes how protocols, case studies, publications, and events are described, reviewed, and shared.
+It standardizes how protocols, content types, publications, and events are described, reviewed, and shared.

 The platform is optimized for advanced materials, nanomaterials, and lab automation, but it is designed to be domain-agnostic for any structured experimental workflow.

 This page is a single, comprehensive reference for users and AI assistants.
-It explains the structure of protocols and case studies, how publishing works, and how automation and events are managed on the Protoly platform.
+It explains the structure of protocols and content types, how publishing works, and how automation and events are managed on the Protoly platform.

 Use the sidebar to navigate sections.
 Each item reveals a focused view of the documentation.